Edward N. Schwartz, Ph.D.

 Around here, we don't usually run into a Coati Mundi, as one does in Manuel Antonio.

-Graphic proof that there is at least one mammal that likes Dr. Schwartz (taken in Anguilla)
+Visual proof that there is at least one mammal that likes Dr. Schwartz (taken in Anguilla)

 This picture was taken overlooking Mangen's Bay in St. Thomas, USVI